MorganEJLA/GDI-Hackathon-app/about.md

 This app is for entertainment purposes only.
 It is to showcase skills used to make an interactive app for those interested in learning more about tarot.

+The deck used is known as the Rider Waite Smith Deck.
+It was previously called the Rider Waite deck named after the instructor Andrew Edward Waite and the publisher the William Rider.
+The artwork used in this deck is by the illustrator who up until recent years had not be widely recognized.
+The illustrator was non other than Pamela Colman Smith.

+Read more about her here: https://www.shondaland.com/inspire/books/a21940524/demystifying-pamela-colman-smith/